m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 [NumPy](https://numpy.org/) is a numerical library written in Python that focuses on matrix objects called `ndarrays`.
 NumPy delegates most of its core computation to underlying C and Fortran code, which means that NumPy is very fast.
 Indeed, many people use Python for financial research because of the functionality provided by NumPy.

 ## Relationship to Pandas
-Let’s look back at our DataFrame `df`.
+Let's look back at our DataFrame `df`.

 ![](https://assets.omscs.io/D38A6927-FF9C-4865-83D8-32FED6A19B63.png)